espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

      +IPD,4:test

-ESP device as a TCP server in multiple connections
+{IDF_TARGET_NAME} as a TCP server in multiple connections
 ----------------------------------------------------

-When ESP device works as a TCP server, multiple connections should be enabled by :ref:`AT+CIPMUX=1 <cmd-MUX>` command, because in most cases more than one client needs to be connected to the ESP server.
+When {IDF_TARGET_NAME} works as a TCP server, multiple connections should be enabled by :ref:`AT+CIPMUX=1 <cmd-MUX>` command, because in most cases more than one client needs to be connected to the {IDF_TARGET_NAME} server.

-Below is an example showing how a TCP server is established when ESP device works in the softAP mode.
-If ESP device works as a station, you can set up a server in the same way mentioned above after connecting ESP device to the router.
+Below is an example showing how a TCP server is established when {IDF_TARGET_NAME} works in the softAP mode.
+If {IDF_TARGET_NAME} works as a station, you can set up a server in the same way mentioned above after connecting {IDF_TARGET_NAME} to the router.

 #.
 Set the Wi-Fi mode to softAP.